Mikola Dziadok: Arrest and prison sentence

-In November 2014, a new criminal case was opened against Dedok under Article 411 for "willful disobedience to the requirements of the administration of the correctional institution".
+In November 2014, a new criminal case was opened against Dziadok under Article 411 for "willful disobedience to the requirements of the administration of the correctional institution".
 Five days before the end of his term on February 26, 2015, the Leninsky District Court of Mogilev sentenced Mikola Dziadok to 1 year in a strict regime prison, under Article 411 of the Criminal Code of the Republic of Belarus for "malignant disobedience to the demands of the administration".
-Grandpa was charged with 16 violations of the regime in places of detention.
+Dziadok was charged with 16 violations of the regime in places of detention.
 For each of these 16 violations, Mikola had already been punished in a disciplinary order, having received a reprimand of from 5 to 10 days in a punishment cell.

 After the conviction, he wrote an open letter to the press, in which he criticized Art.
 411 of the Criminal Code as inhumane and repressive.

-On May 12, 2015, Mikola was transferred to prison IK-9 in Gorki, where out of the first 50 days of his stay, he spent 42 days in a punishment cell "for violation of the sentence serving regime" and "refusal to work".
-To draw attention to the unbearable conditions of detention, on May 20, 2015, Dedok was forced to inflict cut wounds on his stomach and arms.
+On May 12, 2015, Mikola was transferred to penal colony No 9 in Gorki, where out of the first 50 days of his stay, he spent 42 days in a punishment cell "for violation of the sentence serving regime" and "refusal to work".
+To draw attention to the unbearable conditions of detention, on May 20, 2015, Dziadok was forced to inflict cut wounds on his stomach and arms.

 On June 24, 2015, Manuel Sarrazin, Member of the German Bundestag and representative of the Alliance 90/The Greens parliamentary group in the European Parliament, took over the "patronage" of the political prisoner Mikola Dziadok.
 On August 22, 2015, Alexander Lukashenko pardoned six political prisoners – Mikola Dziadok, Igor Olinevich, Nikolai Statkevich, Yevgeny Vaskovich, Artem Prokopenko and Yuri Rubtsov.
 The report notes that the decision to pardon was made in accordance with the "principle of humanism".

 After release

 After his release, Mikola Dziadok returned to the European Humanities University under the International Politics and Economics program, which he graduated from in 2019.
-He is a member of the anarchist movement.
-He works as a journalist for the Novoe Vremya newspaper, writes for other publications, maintains a number of blogs on social networks and a channel in the Telegram messenger, as well as a Radix video blog on "revolutionary political analysis, social struggle and anarchism in Belarus."
+He is a former member of the anarchist movement.
+He works as a journalist for the "Novy Chas" newspaper, writes for other publications, maintains a number of blogs on social networks and a channel in the Telegram messenger, as well as a Radix video blog on "revolutionary political analysis, social struggle and anarchism in Belarus."
 He has written several books.
-Since October 2019, he has been a fellow of K. Kalinowski's master's degree program and a student of Polish language courses at the Center for Language and Polish Culture of the Maria Skłodowska-Curie University.
+Since October 2019 to March, 2020, he has been a fellow of K. Kalinowski's master's degree program and a student of Polish language courses at the Center for Language and Polish Culture of the Maria Skłodowska-Curie University.